pretix/pretix-docs/docs/guides/widget.md

 ## Working with Cross-Origin-Embedder-Policy

-The pretix widget is unfortunately not compatible with `Cross-Origin-Embedder-Policy: require-corp`.
+The pretix Widget is unfortunately not compatible with `Cross-Origin-Embedder-Policy: require-corp`.
 If you include the `crossorigin` attributes on the `<script>` and `<link>` tag as shown above, the widget can show a calendar or product list, but will not be able to open the checkout process in an iframe.
 If you also set `Cross-Origin-Opener-Policy: same-origin`, the widget can auto-detect that it is running in an isolated enviroment and will instead open the checkout process in a new tab.